Elimination Diet Meal Plan & Recipes for Gut Healing

 - What to Eat|

-- Elimination Diet Recipes|
+- Elimination Diet Meal Plan & Recipes|

 - Troubleshooting|

 If you’re experiencing chronic, unexplained symptoms, one of the best things that you can try is an elimination diet.
-And while cutting out multiple food groups and figuring out how to eat when going out or at parties can feel daunting, after working with many patients in our clinic, we have found a few ways to simplify the process and help you have success with your elimination diet meal plan.
+And while cutting out multiple food groups and figuring out how to eat when going out or at parties can feel daunting, after working with many clients in our clinic, we have found a few ways to simplify the process and help you have success with your elimination diet meal plan.

 What Is an Elimination Diet?